jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 # Why the codecs parameter is useful

 WebM and MP4 are just containers for audio, video, and other bits of data such as subtitles.
-It's kinda meaningless to say something "supports MP4" since MP4 can be used to contain all different kinds of codecs.
+It's kinda meaningless to say something "supports MP4" since MP4 can be used to contain all different kinds of media formats.

 In fact, it's similarly risky to say something "supports H.264", because there are a lot of different levels of support within a single codec.